 CHECKERING AS A HOBBY

-First of all I would like to start off by saying that checkering takes a LOT of practice.
+First of all I would like to start off by saying that checkering takes a lot of practice.
 You'll need good eye/hand coordination.
-It is not something that you can learn overnight or that you can learn, leave for months, and come back to with ease.
+It's not something that you can learn overnight, or that you can learn, leave it for a few months and come back to with ease.

-A company called Dembart also makes hand tools.
-I have found that the older Dembart hand tools, with interchangeable heads, are a bit too wiggly and are probably not very good for a beginner working on a serious project.
+A company called DEMBART also makes hand tools.
+I have found that the older Dembart hand tools, with interchangeable heads, are a a bit too wiggly and are probably not very good for a beginner working on a serious project.
 They are, however, very affordable, so you may want to try one out at first on a practice stock, and see if you want to continue your venture in checkering.
 You may purchase the better tools when you've decided that you do want to continue with the craft.
-I buy my hand tools from J&R Engineering and use the carbide tools.
-They last longer and are very sturdy.
-J&R Engineering has a wide selection at very affordable rates.
+I purchased most all of my tools from J&R Engineering.
+Unfortunately, Jon Dorion at J&R passed away some years back.

 When purchasing the hand tools, you may want to start out using 20 - 22 lines per inch.
 The larger the checkering, the deeper you'll have to cut to get nice sharp diamonds.
 If you start out too fine, it will be harder to see and correct your mistakes.

-There are many types of hand tools, some are for "hand checkering" only, no power tools needed.
+There are many types of hand tools, some are for "hand checkering" only.
+No power tools needed.
 They have a guide on one side, the cutting edge on the other so that you may follow the last line cut for even spacing.
 Other hand tools are single edged.
-I use a short and a long tool for clean up and scribing the patterns on.
-You'll need both, the double edged tool and the single edged tool for hand checkering.
-Should you decided to purchase the power tool, you'll only need the short and long single file hand tools.
+I use a short and long tool for clean up and scribing the patterns on.
+You'll need both, the double edged tools and the single edged tools for hand checkering.
+Should you decide to purchase the power tool, you'll only need the short and long single file hand tools.

 Patterns may be purchased at Brownell's.
 There is also a wide selection of patterns in the Monty Kennedy book, simply titled "Checkering" You could also take rubbings to copy patterns on other stocks.